jayant-sudo/Coil-Image-loading-library-example/README.md

 # Coil-Image-loading-library-example

-Coil is new android library for loading image
+Coil is a new android library for image loading

- it has following features are as follow
+ it has following features are as follow :-

  1). fast